charlesADG/HTML-works/README.md

-# A repository of all HTML works I've done during my college studies
+# A repository of all HTML works I've created during my studies